kinode-dao/kinode-book/src/chess_app/putting_everything_together.md

 You should see something like this:
 ![chess frontend](./chess_home.png)

-To try it out, boot up another node, execute the `uqdev start-package` command, and invite your new node to a game.
+To try it out, boot up another node, execute the `necdev start-package` command, and invite your new node to a game.
 Presto!

 This concludes the main Chess tutorial.